MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-tpm-issues.md

    You will be prompted to restart the computer.
 During the restart, you might be prompted by the UEFI to press a button to confirm that you wish to clear the TPM.
 After the PC restarts, your TPM will be automatically prepared for use by Windows 10.

-### EST/WIN8.1/ Unable to enable Bitlocker ,getting error msg "The TPM is defending against dictionary attacks and is in a time-out period." on Surface pro 3 named "{NAMEPII}-8744853".
+### EST/WIN8.1/ Unable to enable BitLocker ,getting error msg "The TPM is defending against dictionary attacks and is in a time-out period." on Surface pro 3 named "{NAMEPII}-8744853".

-Unable to enable Bitlocker ,getting error msg "The TPM is defending against dictionary attacks and is in a time-out period." on Surface pro 3 named "{NAMEPII}-8744853".
+Unable to enable BitLocker ,getting error msg "The TPM is defending against dictionary attacks and is in a time-out period." on Surface pro 3 named "{NAMEPII}-8744853".

 ### Cause